SCF Domains: Security & Privacy by Design (S|P) Principles

 Develop and test systems, applications or services according to a Secure Software Development Framework (SSDF) to reduce the potential impact of undetected or unaddressed vulnerabilities and design weaknesses.

 Organizations ensure that security and privacy principles are implemented into any products/solutions that are either developed internally or acquired to make sure that the concepts of “least privilege” and “least functionality” are incorporated.

-Organizations ensure that security and privacy risks associated with third-parties are minimized and enable measures to sustain operations should a third-party become defunct.
+Organizations ensure that security and privacy risks associated with third-parties are minimized and enable measures to sustain operations should a third-party become compromised, untrustworthy or defunct.